TimNiklasWitte/AlphaCandy/README.md

 python3 ReplayMemory.py
 ```

-It initializes a Replay Memory with 500.000 samples.
+This initializes a Replay Memory with 500.000 samples.
 It creates the following files `states_500000`, `actions_500000`, `next_states_500000` and
 `rewards_500000`.
 These files will be loaded by the `ReplayMemory.py` script when `Training.py` is launched.